ArcticEcho/DRG-Mods/Gameplay/Balanced/README.md

 **Download Link:** [Download](https://github.com/ArcticEcho/DRG-Mods/raw/eb01380ae075f8c82dec172c34745e9d22794f33/Gameplay/Balanced/Cubic%20Platforms%20-%20V0.0%20_P.pak)

 **Description:**
+***WARNING***
+This mod is host-side, but requires clients to download it if they want to use the upgrade too.
+Let's call this RHU - Required at Hostside and for active Users.
 Yes, they finally made it into live!
+Adds a new Tier 4 for the platgun so platform shape is a freely togglable option.

 ## Disposable Sentry - v1.2
 **Authors:** TommyGun